nilsanderselde/funetik-ingglish/readme.md

 >* *Q pretty much only appears with U, and sounds like 'kw', so 'kw' is how to write this in Phonetic English*
 >* *X iz 'ks', 'gz', or just 'z'*

-J, dhu voist käwntørpart uv 'ch', iz ywzd ubäwt äz infrykwintly.
+J, dhu voist kawntørpart uv 'ch', iz ywzd ubawt äz infrykwintly.
 It's ritin äz 'dž'.
 >*J, the voiced counterpart of 'ch', is used about as infrequently.
 It's written as 'dž'.*

 ## Altørnit Spelingz *(Alternate Spellings)*